-Database administrator: Gartner suggests that worldwide IT spending will increase by nearly 4 percent this year, reaching $3.7 trillion with big-data needs leading the charge.
-Database administrators maintain these data stores to ensure error-free operations and efficiency.
+Database administrator: Database administrators maintain these data stores to ensure error-free operations and efficiency.
 These administrators might also be called to build databases for businesses.
 A bachelor’s degree in information technology is required for employment as a database administrator; data analysis field experience is preferred.
-The BLS estimates that 34,000 database administrator jobs will be added to the IT field, which is a 31 percent employment growth.
-The median annual salary is $75,190.
+The BLS estimates an 11 percent growth rate by 2026.
+The median annual salary for database administrators is $87,020.

 Software developer: User-friendly applications and technology can help drive profits for businesses.
 Software developers research user needs and identify tech solutions to enhance the overall user experience.
 Software developers design new software applications or systems and are also tasked with maintaining and updating these new products.
 A bachelor’s degree in computer science, software engineering or information technology is required.
-The BLS estimates that 270,900 new jobs with a median annual salary of $89,280 will be added through the next decade.
+The BLS estimates that software development jobs will rise 24 percent by 2026.
+The median annual salary for software developers is $103,560.

 Web developer: Websites serve as the virtual face of a business by helping to build brand awareness and customer interactivity.
 Web developers are at the helm of creating these websites and must pay attention to functionality, aesthetics and user experience, including layout and content.
 They may also be charged with incorporating new technology and applications into the sites to improve usability.
 A bachelor’s degree in a computer-related field is required for entry into this field.
-According to the BLS, employment is expected to grow by 22 percent through 2020; the median annual salary is $77,990.
+According to the BLS, employment is expected to grow 15 percent by 2026, a rate considered much faster than average.
+The median annual salary for web developers is $67,990.